Contactless cavity sensing of superfluid stiffness in atomically thin 4Hb-TaS$_2$

 Using the $f_{00,\text{R}}$, $\kappa_{\text{bkg,R}}$, and $g_{\text{S}}/g_{\text{R}}$ extracted from the fits, we obtain the modified resonance frequency $f_0'$ and linewidth $\kappa'$, in which all temperature dependence originates from the 4Hb-TaS$_2$ sample and the finite-surface-impedance effects of Nb are removed:

-We remark that although the step feature in $\kappa$ attributed to the Al wirebonds is not modeled here, its effect is minimal in comparison with the dissipation in the sample to begin with, and largely cancels out in the subtraction procedure described by Eqs.~\ref{eq_subtract}.
+Although the step feature in $\kappa$ attributed to the Al wirebonds is not modeled here, its effect is minimal in comparison with the dissipation in the sample to begin with, and largely cancels out in the subtraction procedure described by Eqs.~\ref{eq_subtract}.

 We plot $f_0'$ and $\kappa'$ in Fig.~\ref{Fig_2}(c) and (d), respectively.
 In the low-temperature regime, both $f_0'$ and $\kappa'$ are flat.
 As $T$ approaches $T_\text{c}$, $f_0'$ decreases sharply, then rises to a higher value before leveling off for $T>T_{\text{c}}$.
 In contrast, $\kappa'$ increases monotonically and exhibits a distinct step-like feature near $T_c$.
+These behaviors can be qualitatively understood in a cavity perturbation picture (see Supplemental Material~\cite{supplemental}).
+To quantitatively extract the sample conductance $\sigma = \sigma_1 + i\sigma_2$ from $f_0'$ and $\kappa'$, we employ the circuit model detailed in the End Matter.